Pure Storage (PSTG) Set to Announce Earnings on Wednesday

-Pure Storage (NYSE:PSTG – Get Rating) will be releasing its earnings data after the market closes on Wednesday, March 2nd.
-Analysts expect Pure Storage to post earnings of $0.01 per share for the quarter.
+Pure Storage (NYSE:PSTG – Get Rating) is scheduled to be announcing its earnings results after the market closes on Wednesday, March 2nd.
+Analysts expect the company to announce earnings of $0.01 per share for the quarter.
 Persons that are interested in participating in the company’s earnings conference call can do so using this link.

-Several equities analysts recently weighed in on PSTG shares.
-Telsey Advisory Group increased their price target on shares of Pure Storage from $30.00 to $36.00 and gave the stock an “outperform” rating in a report on Wednesday, November 24th.
-Susquehanna Bancshares increased their price target on shares of Pure Storage from $33.00 to $36.00 and gave the stock a “positive” rating in a report on Wednesday, December 1st.
-Morgan Stanley increased their price target on shares of Pure Storage from $27.00 to $33.00 and gave the stock an “equal weight” rating in a report on Wednesday, November 24th.
-KeyCorp increased their price target on shares of Pure Storage from $34.00 to $36.00 and gave the stock an “overweight” rating in a report on Wednesday, January 19th.
-Finally, Susquehanna reiterated a “buy” rating and issued a $40.00 price target on shares of Pure Storage in a report on Thursday, December 30th.
-Three research analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has an average rating of “Buy” and a consensus target price of $33.38.
+In other Pure Storage news, Director Gregory Tomb sold 29,311 shares of the stock in a transaction that occurred on Thursday, December 2nd.
+The shares were sold at an average price of $31.45, for a total transaction of $921,830.95.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, CFO P. Kevan Krysler sold 26,444 shares of the stock in a transaction that occurred on Thursday, December 9th.
+The stock was sold at an average price of $32.80, for a total value of $867,363.20.
+The disclosure for this sale can be found here.
+Company insiders own 6.80% of the company’s stock.

-Several institutional investors and hedge funds have recently made changes to their positions in PSTG.
-GAM Holding AG boosted its stake in shares of Pure Storage by 31.7% in the 4th quarter.
-GAM Holding AG now owns 1,090,491 shares of the technology company’s stock valued at $35,495,000 after buying an additional 262,280 shares during the period.
-Parametric Portfolio Associates LLC boosted its stake in shares of Pure Storage by 17.2% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 321,483 shares of the technology company’s stock valued at $10,464,000 after buying an additional 47,149 shares during the period.
-Stifel Financial Corp boosted its stake in shares of Pure Storage by 165.9% in the 4th quarter.
-Stifel Financial Corp now owns 56,714 shares of the technology company’s stock valued at $1,846,000 after buying an additional 35,385 shares during the period.
-NewEdge Advisors LLC lifted its stake in Pure Storage by 44.3% during the fourth quarter.
-NewEdge Advisors LLC now owns 37,756 shares of the technology company’s stock worth $1,229,000 after purchasing an additional 11,586 shares during the last quarter.
-Finally, Legal & General Group Plc lifted its stake in Pure Storage by 1.9% during the fourth quarter.
-Legal & General Group Plc now owns 536,699 shares of the technology company’s stock worth $17,470,000 after purchasing an additional 9,879 shares during the last quarter.
-Institutional investors and hedge funds own 80.54% of the company’s stock.
+A number of research firms recently commented on PSTG.
+Morgan Stanley upped their price objective on Pure Storage from $27.00 to $33.00 and gave the company an “equal weight” rating in a report on Wednesday, November 24th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Pure Storage from $32.00 to $38.00 and gave the stock a “buy” rating in a research note on Wednesday, November 24th.
+Telsey Advisory Group increased their target price on shares of Pure Storage from $30.00 to $36.00 and gave the stock an “outperform” rating in a report on Wednesday, November 24th.
+Susquehanna Bancshares raised their price objective on Pure Storage from $33.00 to $36.00 and gave the stock a “positive” rating in a research note on Wednesday, December 1st.
+Finally, KeyCorp boosted their target price on Pure Storage from $34.00 to $36.00 and gave the company an “overweight” rating in a research note on Wednesday, January 19th.
+Three equities research analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus target price of $33.38.

 About Pure Storage (Get Rating)